 Battery-backed or grid-independent systems use on-site energy storage to store excess energy produced during the day for use at night or when the sun is not producing enough power.
 Choosing this option will add significant cost and maintenance to your system.
 Most people opt for grid-connected systems for reduced cost, maintenance and high reliability.
 With this type of system, your Cooperative continues to provide energy to you when you need it 24/7.
 Your solar energy system will produce energy, and even excess energy, on sunny days.
 Your system will not collect sunlight at night and on cloudy days.
 That means, you will continue to draw electricity from the Cooperative during these times.

-Most grid-connected solar energy systems shut down to prevent back-feeding electricity into de-energized power lines that may have fallen or that line crew members may be working on.
-It’s important to have this shut-down feature to prevent injuries—and even death—to those working on the line.
+Most grid-connected PV systems shut down to prevent back-feeding electricity into de-energized power lines that may have fallen or that line crew members may be working on.
+It’s mandatory to have this shut-down feature to prevent injuries—and even death—to those working on the line.
+PV will not be producing energy in this case.

-Grid connected solar energy systems are connected to the Cooperative’s power lines.
-That means electricity can flow both ways (to your home from your Cooperative, and from your solar energy system back to the electrical grid).
-Particularly on sunny days when your energy use may be low, your solar energy system may produce excess energy that can flow back to the grid.
-The excess energy will offset the cost of energy you use when your solar energy system is not generating at the retail rate.
-However, if
+Grid-connected PV systems are connected to the cooperative’s power lines.
+That means electricity can flow both ways (to your home from your cooperative, and from your PV system back to the electrical grid).
+Particularly on sunny days when your energy use may be low, your system may produce excess energy that can flow back to the grid.
+South Plains Electric allows members to offset their grid usage on low PV production days with excess PV production on sunny days within a billing period.
+Check with your cooperative to get specific details, including requirements for interconnection, safety, metering, and applicable rates.

-The price of solar energy components varies depending on the size of the system (generating capacity), type and quality of the components purchased and complexity of the system selected.
-The good news for consumers is that the cost of solar energy has declined dramatically, while the technology has improved, equally dramatically.
 Installation costs depend on the size and complexity of the system, but also on the home layout and construction.
 For example, a simple, south-facing roof allows for an easier install than a roof with hips and valleys.
 In addition, some homes require structural or wiring upgrades.
+An average 4 kW system may cost between $10,000 and $20,000, before credits and incentives.
+This is based on a typical installed cost of $2.49 to $5 per watt of distributed generation capacity.
 To determine your costs, look for online calculators to help you estimate your pricing, and also get bids from reputable installers.

 The payback period ranges depending on the system cost, available rebates and incentives, the amount of electricity produced, and the retail price of electricity you purchase from your Cooperative.

-Before choosing a solar system, be sure that your home is as energy efficient as possible; you may want to get a home energy audit to help determine which improvements will be most beneficial.
+Before choosing a solar system be sure that your home is as energy efficient as possible.
 Investing in energy efficiency provides a faster return on your investment.
-By improving your home’s energy efficiency first, you will reduce your overall energy use and may reduce the size of solar energy system needed–that saves more money.
+By improving your home’s energy efficiency first, you will reduce your overall energy use and may reduce the size of PV system required to meet your needs.
 Also make sure your roof is in tip-top shape.
-If yours is older, you may need to repair or replace it before installing solar.
-Research contractors thoroughly before investing in a system; get at least three quotes before choosing a one.
-Be sure to work closely with South Plains Electric Cooperative for advice and assistance on interconnecting with the grid.
-We can provide information and history of your energy usage that can help you size your system and evaluate savings.
-Co-op staff has experience in working with other members and solar contractors.
+If yours is older, you may need to repair or replace it before installing solar (and remember, a solar PV system may last up to 30 years, so be sure your roof will last, too).
+Research solar and solar contractors thoroughly before investing in a system; get at least three quotes before choosing one.
+Be sure to work closely with your cooperative for advice and assistance on interconnecting with the grid.
+They can provide information and history of your energy usage that can help you size your system and evaluate savings.
+Co-op staff has experience in working with other member-owners and solar contractors.